ahaququq/LavaChicken/README.md

 - [x] Get a window to show up
   - [x] Make it render on Wayland
 - [x] Show a triangle
+  - [ ] Again, with current rewritten systems
 - [ ] Get perspective working
 - [ ] Load a more interesting test mesh
 - [ ] Make it rotate